csolink/csolink-model/README.md

 ## Introduction

-The purpose of the Csolink Model is to provide a high-level datamodel of biological entities (genes, diseases, phenotypes, pathways, individuals, substances, etc), their properties, relationships, and enumerate ways in which they can be associated.
+The purpose of the Csolink Model is to provide a high-level datamodel of computing entities (computer, viruses, observability, pathways, instances, substances, etc), their properties, relationships, and enumerate ways in which they can be associated.

 The representation is independent of storage technology or metamodel (Solr documents, neo4j/property graphs,